Groups acting on trees with Tits' independence property (P): The group topology

 of $X$.
-We observe that $Y$ is countable; since $G$ is closed we see that $G(\pi(v))$ is closed, and hence $G(v)$ is Polish by Lemma~\ref{lem:Polish_permutation}; in particular, $G(\pi(v))$ has countable orbits, so $|X_a| \le \aleph_0$ for all $a \in o\inv(\pi(v))$.
+We observe that $Y$ is countable; $G(\pi(v))$ is closed by definition, and hence Polish by Lemma~\ref{lem:Polish_permutation}; in particular, $G(\pi(v))$ has countable orbits, so $|X_a| \le \aleph_0$ for all $a \in o\inv(\pi(v))$.
 This completes the proof that (iii) implies (iv).